 put it on eBay.

-The set is built on two chassis with the
+The set is built on two chassis, with

 First refer to the RF chassis circuit: